Navin Dissanayake

 Navin Eranjan Dissanayake (born 9 September 1969) is a Sri Lankan politician, and former Minister of Plantation Industries.
-A former Member of Parliament for United National Party Nuwara Eliya District, he is a son of Gamini Dissanayake a presidential candidate and grandson of Andrew Dissanayake who served as an MP for the Nuwara Eliya electorate and a deputy minister in the S. W. R. D. Bandaranaike's government.
-His brother, Mayantha Dissanayake is an MP for UNP from Kandy District.
+He is a former Member of Parliament of the United National Party from the Nuwara Eliya District.
+He also served as Governor of the Sabaragamuwa Province from 2023 to 2024.

+Dissanayake is the eldest son of Gamini Dissanayake, former UNP presidential candidate, and grandson of Andrew Dissanayake.
+His younger brother, Mayantha Dissanayake is an MP for UNP from the Kandy District.
 He was educated at S. Thomas' Preparatory School and Royal College Colombo.

-He is an Attorney-at-law in the Sri Lanka, and he holds a master's degree in Finance and Financial Law from University of London.
-Hon Navin Dissanayake graduated from the University of Sussex in Law and was called to the Bar in the United Kingdom as a Barrister at Law from the Middle temple.
+He is an Attorney-at-law in Sri Lanka, and holds a master's degree in Finance and Financial Law from University of London.
+Dissanayake graduated from the University of Sussex in Law and was called to the Bar in the United Kingdom as a Barrister at Law from the Middle Temple.

-Dissanayake is married to Dr. Lanka Jayasuriya, daughter of Karu Jayasuriya, who holds a position in the World Health Organization, Sri Lanka as a National Professional Officer and they have two daughters Samdhee and Mahita.
+Dissanayake is married to Dr. Lanka Jayasuriya, daughter of Karu Jayasuriya, who holds a position in the World Health Organization, Sri Lanka as a National Professional Officer.
+The couple has two daughters, Samdhee and Mahita.